Habitat Homeownership

 2. Ability to Pay

-Habitat evaluates the financial readiness of each applicant household, but does not use credit scores as criteria.
-Applicants must pre-qualify for a mortgage equal to 30% of their gross income.
+CGHFH assesses the financial readiness of each adult member of the applicant’s household but does not use your credit score as a criterion.
+Applicants must be able to pre-qualify for a mortgage equal to 30% of their gross monthly income.
 A satisfactory credit score is required by the 3rd party mortgage lender.

 3. Willingness to Partner

-- Submit to a Sex Offender Database Check and a Criminal Background Check as part of the application process.
+- Agreeing to a Sex Offender Database Check and a Criminal Background Check as part of the application process.

 HOMEOWNER EDUCATION